fuww/developer.fashionunited.com/src/content/docs/posts/2018-11-22-improved-job-scheduling.md

----
-title: "Improved job scheduling!"
++++
+author = 'Joost van der Laan'
+categories = ['IT Update', 'Product development'] date = '2018-11-22 13:07:01+00:00'
-description: "Getting jobs online faster, while not looking like a 'BrandX-only' jobboard"
+description = "Getting jobs online faster, while not looking like a 'BrandX-only' jobboard" images = ['job-list-nike.png'] published_at = '2018-11-22'
-summary: "Getting jobs online faster, while not looking like a 'BrandX-only' jobboard"
+summary = "Getting jobs online faster, while not looking like a 'BrandX-only' jobboard" tags = ['IT update', 'blog'] title = 'Improved job scheduling!'
-author: "Joost van der Laan"
-date: 2018-11-22 13:07:01+00:00
-published_at: 2018-11-22
-categories:
-  - "IT Update"
-  - "Product development"
-tags:
-  - "IT update"
-  - "blog"
-images:
-  - "job-list-nike.png"
----
++++

 Big clients with a lot of jobs.
 We've got a few, but weren't always happy with how the jobboard looked.
 One Francesca's having a lot of jobs in a feed can make